GustDevol/RockPaperScissor-Windows/README.md

 (Chocolatey can be installed from https://chocolatey.org/docs/installation )

-After cloning open that directory and simply double click to run
+After cloning open that directory and simply double click RockPaperScissor.exe to run .

 # ENJOY.